 2. Who created Wāhine Connect and who runs it?

 The answers are you and you!
-It's a fantastic example of a grass-roots, community-driven project.
+It's a fantastic example of a community-developed and driven project.

 - The need for this network was identified from a post on the NZ Women in Medicine Facebook page.

 - The issues and concerns that make up the mentor and mentee questionnaires were gleaned from the more than 70 messages I recieved about the mentoring project idea.